fetchhh/Blacklist/README.md

 ## Configuration

+You can use a website like [Pastebin](https://pastebin.com/) to upload your own list.

+Replace the `@connect` tag with the domain where the list is hosted:

+`// @connect      pastebin.com`

 To configure the userscript, edit the `listUrl` variable in the script with the path to your JSON list.
 The JSON list should follow this structure:

 ```json